tonyvu2508/ComfyUI-MultiGPU/README.md

 # ComfyUI-MultiGPU

-## Experimental nodes for using multiple GPUs and/or offload to the CPU in a single ComfyUI workflow
+## Experimental nodes for using multiple GPUs and offloading model components to the CPU in a single ComfyUI workflow

 This extension adds device selection capabilities to model loading nodes in ComfyUI.
 It monkey patches the memory management of ComfyUI in a hacky way and is neither a comprehensive solution is nor is it well-tested on any edge-case CUDA/CPU solutions. **Use at your own risk.**